Cognitive approaches

 This is a video designed for training therapists, but it provides an example of what a CBT session on voices can involve (Psychosis Research Unit, 2015).

-CBT for psychosis is recommended by NICEquestion icon (the government body who review treatment options available on the NHSquestion icon).
+CBT for psychosis is recommended by NICEt (the government body who review treatment options available on the NHSt).
 That means that it should be available for people with psychosis and distressing voices when they access the NHS.

 In practice this does not always happen, and it can vary a lot from service to service.
 There may also be a waiting list to see a psychologist.
 In some areas group-based or computer-based CBT might also be available (which can allow more people have access).